After years of soul-searching and months of counseling, you’ve made the difficult decision to end your marriage.

 And your bank accounts are empty.

-The best way for a peaceful divorce is to choose to mediate without involving lawyers because you can resolve your issues in an environment of mutual respect and dignity.
+The best way for an amicable divorce is to choose to mediate without involving lawyers because you can resolve your issues in an environment of mutual respect and dignity.

 By its very nature, divorce can get heated.

-But instead of hiring family law attorneys and turning your divorce dispute into an all-out war in court, work with one highly skilled mediator who will help you develop peaceful divorce solutions that benefit both of you.
+But instead of hiring family law attorneys and turning your divorce dispute into an all-out war in court, work with one highly skilled mediator who in mediation will help you develop peaceful divorce solutions that benefit both spouses.

 And your children.